 - Juvenile Dilated Cardiomyopathy (JDCM) – is a deadly disease found in the breed.
 It is recessively inherited and causes sudden death in puppies between the ages of five weeks and seven months.
 Fortunately, this disease no longer presents a challenge for breeders.

-Hip Dysplasia- Canine Hip Dysplasia typically develops because of an abnormally developed hip joint, but can also be caused by cartilage damage from a traumatic fracture.
-With cartilage damage or a hip joint that isn’t formed properly, over time the existing cartilage will lose its thickness and elasticity.
+Hip Dysplasia- Canine Hip Dysplasia typically develops because of an abnormally developed hip joint but can also be caused by cartilage damage from a traumatic fracture.
+With cartilage damage or a hip joint that isn’t formed properly, over time the existing cartilage will lose its thickness and elasticity causing lameness and pain.

 Elbow Dysplasia- a general term used to identify an inherited polygenic disease in the elbow.
 Three specific etiologies make up this disease and they can occur independently or in conjunction with one another.